 Narela Delhi, India Travel Guide

 Summer (April - June): This period intense heat and dry conditions.
 Temperatures regularly exceed 40°C (104°F), often soaring past 45°C (113°F) during peak days.
 Humidity levels remain low, making the heat feel very dry.
 Heatwaves occur frequently.
 The sun beats down with considerable intensity, making prolonged outdoor exposure challenging, specifically in the afternoon.
 Days are long, with bright, often hazy skies.
-Dust storms occur, especially in late spring, reducing atmospheric quality temporarily.
+Dust storms occur, especially in late spring, reducing air purity temporarily.

 Monsoon (July - September): The rainy season a slight respite from the dry heat but introduces high humidity and rainfall.
 Temperatures typically range between 28-35°C (82-95°F).
 Humidity often reaches 70-90%, making the air feel heavy and muggy.
 Rainfall varies from moderate to heavy, with intense downpours possible.
 These rains cause localized waterlogging plus vehicle flow disruptions across Delhi, including Narela.
 Despite the rain, the air remains warm, and the combination of heat and humidity feel draining.

-Extreme heat and significant moisture in the air.
+Very hot weather and significant moisture in the air.
 Monsoon rains cause localized flooding.
 Lower prices for accommodation.

 Accommodations across Delhi are less expensive.

-Intense heat, high humidity, and monsoon disruptions.
+Extreme heat, high humidity, and monsoon disruptions.

 Good weather, fewer crowds.
 Transitioning temperatures; unpredictable.